-For the successful implementation of these projects, the RISC Software GmbH particularly adds its competence in the areas of symbolic computation and cloud computing in close cooperation with the Research Institute RISC, and will contribute to the development of cloud computing and visualization components in close collaboration with the Leibniz Computer Centre.
-In addition, the RISC Software GmbH is mainly responsible for public relations in the context of the Mr.SymBioMath project.
+For the successful implementation of these projects, RISC Software GmbH particularly adds its competence in the areas of symbolic computation and cloud computing in close cooperation with the RISC research institute, and will contribute to the development of cloud computing and visualization components in close collaboration with the Leibniz Computer Centre.
+In addition, RISC Software GmbH is mainly responsible for public relations in the context of the Mr.SymBioMath project.

 In preparation for this project, a data processing framework based on Hadoop (http://hadoop.apache.org) for the comparison of genome sequences was implemented by RISC Software GmbH to explore the technical possibilities in terms of data pre-processing, comparison methods and visualization options.